terjesandstrom/terjesandstrom.github.io/WorkingWithBranchesInGit.md

 ### Don't publish ALL your branches

 Even if there are no reason not to publish a branch, there is a good reason why you should keep local branches local.
-A published branch is available for everyone, and can't be changed afterwards.
-A local branch **can** be changed afterwards in different ways, it is called "rewriting history", and it opens up some nice opportunities.
+A published branch is available for everyone, and can't always be changed afterwards (if you pushed your commits).
+A local branch **can** always be changed afterwards in different ways, it is called "rewriting history", and it opens up some nice opportunities.
 More later on that too.

 [Next:  [Rebasing in Git, and why it can help you](RebasingInGit)